 There are currently over 15 branded products, as well as their generic counterparts, on the U.S. market indicated to treat some form of epilepsy.
 Several NCEs have entered the epilepsy market including Potiga, Vimpat and Banzel.
-Another NCE, Stedesa, could be approved later in 2013 and enter the market thereafter.
-Based on IMS Health prescription data from 1994 to 2005 for NCE launches for seizure disorders, such NCEs, on average, experienced slow market penetration characterized by a 0.58% to 1.1% market share point gain on an annual basis.
+Another NCE, Aptiom, was recently approved and could enter the market in early 2014.
+Based on IMS Health prescription data from 1994 to 2005 for NCE launches for seizure disorders, such NCEs, on average, experienced slow market penetration ranging from 0.58% to 1.1% market share point gain on an annual basis.
 We believe this is because physicians are often reluctant to change a stable patient's existing therapy and risk a breakthrough seizure in their patients.

 Oxtellar XR competes with all immediate release oxcarbazepine products including Trileptal and related generic products.
-We are not aware of any other company that is currently developing an extended release oxcarbazepine anti-epileptic product in the United States.
-In addition, we believe that Oxtellar XR's once-daily formulation solves a drug delivery challenge specific to oxcarbazepine that must be overcome by all potential competitors.
-We are aware of companies who have modified-release oxcarbazepine products that are marketed outside of the United States but, to our knowledge, such products are not being pursued for the U.S. market.
+We believe that Oxtellar XR's once-daily formulation solves a drug delivery challenge specific to oxcarbazepine that must be overcome by all potential competitors.
+We are aware of companies who have modified-release oxcarbazepine products that are marketed outside of the

+United States but, to our knowledge, such products are not being pursued for the U.S. market.
 These modified-release oxcarbazepine products include Apydan, which is developed by Desitin Arzneimittel GmbH, and requires twice-daily administration.

-If final approval is received, Trokendi XR will compete with all immediate release topiramate products including Topamax and related generic products.
-We are aware that Upsher-Smith Laboratories, Inc., or Upsher-Smith, conducted a Phase III clinical trial for an extended release topiramate product, which it has described as an internally developed program for the management of epilepsy in adults using its proprietary formulation technology.
-If this product candidate is approved by the FDA before Trokendi XR, then Upsher-Smith could obtain three years of marketing exclusivity, which would significantly delay our entry into the U.S. market.
+Trokendi XR competes with all immediate release topiramate products including Topamax and related generic products.
+We are aware that Upsher-Smith Laboratories, Inc., or Upsher-Smith, has an extended release topiramate product, which it has described as an internally developed program for the management of epilepsy in adults using its proprietary formulation technology.
+This product received FDA approval on March 11, 2014, and is expected to be launched by Upsher-Smith under the brand name Qudexy XR sometime before the end of the second quarter of 2014.